mrmans0n/smart-location-lib/README.md

 *NOTE* If you want to run them only once, use the `_ONCE` parameters: BEST_EFFORT_ONCE, NAVIGATION_ONCE or LAZY_ONCE.
 Or as I said above, you can create you own with the builder LocationProviderParams.Builder class, with the runOnlyOnce value set to true.

+You can see examples on how to do location in this library by taking a look to the [LocationFragment](sample/src/main/java/io/nlopez/smartlocation/sample/LocationFragment.java) in the sample app.

 ### Multiple providers, with fallback

 By default we will be using Google Play Services, and if it can't be used for whatever reason, it will fall back to LocationManager (the Android old style).